Products Affected - Description

 50 mg vial, 10 count (NDC 25021-0813-10)

 Estimated Resupply Dates

-- Fresenius Kabi has leucovorin 500 mg vials on allocation.3
+- Fresenius Kabi has leucovorin 500 mg vials on back order and the company estimates a release date of late-September 2014.3

 - West-Ward is not actively marketing leucovorin calcium injection.1

 - Teva has leucovorin calcium lyophilized powder 100 mg vials on long-term back order and the company estimates a release date of 4th quarter 2014.2